Here are some useful FAQs to help you prepare for Your Start at Esher in September 2025.

 Yes, you will.
 Once you are enrolled to the College you will be given a new account to log in to the College systems.
 This account will include a College email address, access to free WiFi on campus, and access to Microsoft Office 365 on your home computer.

-Q: What extension studies do you offer?
+Q: What enrichment do you offer?

 Q: If I don’t pick sport as an extension study – can I still play recreationally?